blakewatson/htmlforpeople/src/06-adding-a-blog.md

 But you don’t _need_ one of these platforms to have a blog.
 A blog is just a series of posts in chronological order (typically _reverse_ chronological with newest posts first).
 We can totally do that with HTML!

 I’m going to add three blog posts.
-I won't put all the code here in this tutorial since that would be a bit wordy.
+I won't put all the code here in this chapter since that would be a bit wordy.
 You can check out the demo site to see the completed articles.
 But I _will_ show you how to structure the files and review some of the different HTML tags we can use.

 ## Create the blog home